 About Us

-Tia and Carl also directed and produced (along with Gillian Caldwell) Citizen Koch, which documented the rise of the Tea Party that laid the foundation for the election of Donald Trump, and premiered at the Sundance Film Festival.
-Citizen Koch premiered at the Sundance FIlm Festival, won the Founders Prize at teh Traverse City Film Festival, and was shortlisted for an Academy Award.
+Tia and Carl also directed and produced (along with Gillian Caldwell) Citizen Koch, which documented the rise of the Tea Party that laid the foundation for the election of Donald Trump, and premiered at the Sundance Film Festival and was shortlisted for an Academy Award.
 They have also produced several of Michael Moore’s films, among them: Fahrenheit 9/11, winner of the Palme d’Or, Academy Award ®-winning Bowling for Columbine, Capitalism: A Love Story, Where To Invade Next, and Fahrenheit 11/9.

 In television, Tia was line producer of Martin Scorsese’s No Direction Home: Bob Dylan and received two Emmy nominations for her work as producer of the critically acclaimed television series The Awful Truth.
 She won the Sidney Hillman Prize for Broadcast Journalism for her directorial debut Behind the Labels, produced in partnership with the human rights group WITNESS.

-Carl and Tia have received grants from Chicken & Egg, Cinereach, Creative Capital, Ford Foundation’s JustFilms, Fork Films, the MacArthur Foundation, Kindle Project, Pare Lorentz Documentary Fund, Rockefeller Brothers Fund, Sundance Institute Documentary Film Program, The Bertha Foundation and The Fledgling Fund.
+Carl and Tia have received grants from Chicken & Egg, Cinereach, Creative Capital, Ford Foundation’s JustFilms, Fork Films, the MacArthur Foundation, Kindle Project, Pare Lorentz Documentary Fund, Rockefeller Brothers Fund, Sundance Institute Documentary Film Program, Jewish Story Partners, The Threshold Fund, Bertha Foundation and The Fledgling Fund.
 Their work has been recognized for its social and political impact and has played widely theatrically and on television and digital platforms (HBO, National Geographic, Ch.
 4 UK, NETFLIX, iTunes, Amazon, Oxygen and PBS).